kylefox/kirby-OLD/README.md

 * Instead of assuming 'index' to be homepage, make it an option?
 That way we can set CloudFront's default root object to the page name (omitting .html).
 * Restructure codebase
     * work with pip
-    * `nanook` should be normal python module.
-It shouldn't be the root of all nanook sites.
-Instead, _projects_ use the `nanook` module.
+    * `kirby` should be normal python module.
+It shouldn't be the root of all kirby sites.
+Instead, _projects_ use the `kirby` module.
-    * Create `bin/nanook` that handles the server, publishing, and creation of nanook projects.
+    * Create `bin/kirby` that handles the server, publishing, and creation of kirby projects.
 * Template tags
     * Fetching content (ex: show 5 blog posts on homepage)
     * Site-wide variables (site name, admin email, etc).